 Researchers from the University of California, Santa Barbara have discovered that some species of giant clams produce their white coloration much like the displays used in televisions and smartphones do – by combining red, green and blue light.

-The new findings, published in The Optical Society’s high impact journal Optica, could help improve solar cell efficiency and offer a bio-inspired route to a new type of color displays.
+The new findings, published in The Optical Society’s high impact journal Optica,

 Using nature to improve solar cells